HRM-635 Leveraging Human Capital

 Employees are an essential component that determines organizational success.
 Organizations strive to ensure that the adopted interventions address the diverse needs of their staff.
 Interventions such as rewarding performance are crucial in enhancing the motivation level of the employees.
 Successful organizations have incorporated rewards into their cultures to ensure sustainability in positive outcomes and enhanced performance and competitiveness.
 Therefore, this paper examines the approaches to leveraging human capital within my organization.
 It explores topics that include tasks and performance indicators contributing to employee performance on the job, identification of employee strengths and skills, and a vision for the overall culture I intend to develop in my organization.

 Emotional intelligent is important in nursing practices because it helps to understand people better (Whitney, 2018).
 Self-awareness is one of the important elements in emotional intelligent and it is the capacity to notice and comprehend your own feelings.
 Being conscious of the impact of your actions, moods, and emotions on other people goes beyond simply being aware of your own feelings.
 Developing self-awareness as a leader will strengthen not only individual performance but organizational performance as well.
-Ultimately, the immense amount of understanding, trustworthiness and wisdom that self-aware leaders possess equips them with cri
+Ultimately, the immense amount of understanding, trustworthiness and wisdom that self-aware leaders possess equips them with critical skills for success.

 Tasks and Performance Indicators